 Author Sharon Kaye Edwards

-As a child, Sharon Kaye Edwards 7-year-old was teased and bullied because of her many days of shedding tears due to the loss of her older brother in a car accident.
-The news of his death was devastating to the entire family, however, in the midst of family members offering comfort, Sharon was overlooked and left to deal with the tragedy all alone.
-The onslaught of the name-calling and hurtful words left her feeling "INVISIBLE" and wishing that she could just disappear……. completely………. forever.
-When Sharon was 10, she was bullied again due to her short stature and curly hair, no one knew how much of a lasting impact bullying would have on her and the many other self-destructive doors that would swing open as a result of it.
-Sharon’s story of being bullied was published in an international magazine called It's My Hair!
-Magazine based out of Atlanta, Georgia.
+At 7-year-old, Sharon Kaye Edwards was teased and bullied because of the loss of her older brother in a car accident that caused her to cry constantly.
+The news of his death was devastating to the entire family; however, amid family members offering comfort, Sharon was overlooked and left to deal with the tragedy alone.
+The onslaught of the name-calling and hurtful words left her feeling "INVISIBLE" and wishing she could disappear completely forever.